sparkyb/pype/readme.txt

 #----------------------------------- Help ------------------------------------
 The majority of PyPE was written from 10:30PM on the 2nd of July through 10:30PM on the 3rd of July.
-Additional features were put together on the 4th of July along with some bug fixing and more testing.
+Additional features were put together on the 4th of July along with some bug fixing and more testing for version 1.0.
 Truthfully, I've been using it to edit itself since the morning of the 3rd of July, and believe it is pretty much feature-complete (in terms of standard Python source editing).
 There are a few more things I think it would be nice to have, and they will be added in good time.

 On the most part, this piece of software should work exactly the way you expect it to.
 That is the way I wrote it.
 As a result, you don't get much